 RapidMiner Studio helps uncover insights rapidly and explain them to all of the stakeholders with an analytics platform using visual design.
 Our platform also includes Auto Model, which provides automated text analytics and doesn’t require a degree in data science and includes automatic feature extraction with built-in sentiment analysis, context categorization, and language detection.

-If you’d like to talk about how AI can help your business with unstructured textual data, you can register for a free AI assessment where we’ll help you analyze the feasibility and impact that AI can have on your bottom line.
+If you’d like to talk about how AI can help your business with unstructured textual data, you can request a free AI assessment where we’ll help you analyze the feasibility and impact that AI can have on your bottom line.

 See why organizations are investing in Qlik machine learning to be able to easily implement predictive analytics models into their business.